Here you'll find all the guidance you'll need to complete a valuation in line with sections 143, 152, 156, 158 and 179 of the Pensions Act 2004.

 And here is the template certificate to use when sending your estimate to us.

-Certificate of estimate for our funding determination purposes (version B7 and B8).
+For estimate version B9 or later, please submit Certificate of estimate for our funding determination purposes (version B9).

 Please note: an electronic Excel version of the completed certificate must be provided – if prompted, please SAVE the spreadsheet rather than opening it.

-For estimate version B7 or later, please submit Certificate of estimate for PPF funding determination purposes (version B7 and B8).
+For estimate version B7 or B8, please submit Certificate of estimate for PPF funding determination purposes (version B7 and B8).

 For estimate versions B6 or earlier, please submit Certificate of estimate for PPF funding determination purposes (version B6 and earlier).